 Getting dumped isn’t the end of the world.
 The silver line of a breakup (first only faintly visible) is we get to feel and smoothen out the rough curves of our personalities.

 In this essay I talk about my first love and my first break up.
 Though that first love seemed like my last, time proved me wrong.
-Looking back into the broken shards of the relationship I also see how scattered a human being I was.
+That love couldn’t be my last for I am still learning the secrets of a happy relationship.
+Looking back into the broken shards of the relationship, I also see how scattered a human being I was.

 On one April morning.
 The lockdown continues.
 Bengaluru, India.